Astronomical exposure reduction (and) image stacking method

-Pre-processing – noise reduction, deBayer, align and stack an image set.
+Pre-processing – noise reduction deBayer, align and stack.

 Master frame – a noise template representative off the bias, dark or flat signal - referred to as Master bias Master dark and Master flat.

-Asterism, is a Linux based open source image processing utility, primarily for use with CDC RAW images (and other image formats) and makes use of freely available image manipulation programs.
+Asterism is a Linux based open source image processing utility, primarily for use with CDC RAW images (and other image formats), using freely available image manipulation programs.

 Installation and running Asterism